 No. Name Function outline 1 [EBL] dial When this dial is turned, control moves in the EBL (PI) direction with control right.
 This dial also moves the cursor horizontally (in cursor move mode).
 2 [VRM] dial When this dial is turned, control moves in the VRM (PI) direction with control right.
 This dial also moves the cursor vertically (in cursor move mode).
 3 [RAIN] dial When this dial is turned, the level of rain/snow clutters on the radar image is adjusted.
 When this dial is pressed, the function mode is switched to manual/automatic.
 4 [SEA] dial When this dial is turned, the level of sea clutters on the radar image is adjusted.
 When this dial is pressed, the function mode is switched to manual/automatic.
 5 [GAIN] dial When this dial is turned, the gain of the radar image is adjusted.
-6 [TX STBY] key When this dial is pressed, the radar image on the chart is switched to "On" or "Off".
-7 [AZ] key Switches AZ between On and Off.
-When this button is held down, the [AZ] key allocation dialog is displayed.
-8 [HOME] key Returns own ship to the home position within the display screen. -TM: Moves the own ship to the TM RESET position. -RM: Moves the own ship to the on-center position (when it is at off-center or the term) 9 [DAY NIGHT] key Switches the display color on the screen over 5 levels according to the brightness on the bridge.
+When this dial is pressed, the transmission pulse width is switched.
+6 [TX STBY] key [For RADAR] When this dial is pressed, the radar transmission status is switched to Standby or Transmit.
+[For ECDIS] When this dial is pressed, the radar image on the chart is switched to "On" or "Off".
+7 [AZ] key This key switches AZ to On/Off.
+When this key is held down, the "[AZ] Key Assignment" dialog box appears.

-No. Name Function outline 10 [DISP OFF] key The assigned function is executed while the key is pressed.
-The function that can be assigned is Data Off.
+No. Name Function outline 8 [HOME] key • Returns own ship to the home position within the display screen. - TM: Moves the own ship to the TM RESET position. - RM: Moves the own ship to the on-center position (when it is at off-center only).
+9 [DAY NIGHT] key Switches the display color on the screen over 5 levels according to the brightness on the bridge.
+10 [DISP OFF] key The assigned function is executed while the key is pressed.
+The function that can be assigned is Data Off or HL Off for RADAR and Data Off for ECDIS.
 11 [PI] key Switches the PI operation/display to On/Off.
-For PI operation, refer to "4.6 Using Parallel Index Lines (PI)".
-When this key is held down, the cursor mode is changed to the floating PI mode.
-12 [MOB] key Displays the MOB symbol and the setting dialog box in the own ship's position latitude/longitude.
-When this key is held down, the MOB symbol and the setting dialog box are cleared.
+For PI operation, refer to "4.6 Using Parallel Index Lines (PI)". • When this key is held down, the cursor mode is changed to the floating PI mode.
+12 [MOB] key • Displays the MOB symbol and the setting dialog box in the own ship's position latitude/longitude. • When this key is held down, the MOB symbol and the setting dialog box are cleared.
 13 [PANEL] key Whenever this key is pressed, the brightness of the panel on the operation unit is switched.
-14 [USER1] key Executes the function that is assigned to the key.
-When this key is held down, the setting dialog box of the function that is assigned to the [USER1] key appears.
-15 [USER2] key Executes the function that is assigned to the key.
-When this key is held down, the setting dialog box of the function that is assigned to the [USER2] key appears.
+14 [USER1] key Executes the function that is assigned to the key. • When this key is held down, the setting dialog box of the function that is assigned to the [USER1] key appears.
+15 [USER2] key Executes the function that is assigned to the key. • When this key is held down, the setting dialog box of the function that is assigned to the [USER2] key appears.
 16 Keyboard The keyboard is used for input of numeric values and characters at operation of this equipment.